-Signed in the summer of 2010 from Rangers, this was the 18-year-old’s debut for Liverpool, and there were high hopes for Wilson on Merseyside.
+Signed in the summer of 2010 from Rangers, this was the 18-year-old’s debut for Liverpool.

-After 346 appearances for the club, where he became a cult hero, Lucas finally ended his 10-year stint at Liverpool this summer by moving to Lazio.
+After 346 appearances for the club, where he became a cult hero, Lucas finally ended his 10-year stint at Liverpool in the summer of 2017 when he joined Lazio.

-The diminutive winger had a lot of promise when he arrived from Barcelona’s youth ranks, but went on to make just 17 appearances for the Reds.
+Pacheco had a lot of promise when he arrived from Barcelona’s youth ranks, but the diminutive winger made just 17 appearances for the Reds.

-Ince, meanwhile, is now back in the Premier League with Huddersfield Town.
-This was hardly the dream Liverpool debut for the attacker.
+Ince, meanwhile, is back in the Premier League with Huddersfield Town.
+This was hardly the Liverpool debut he had dreamed of.

 After scoring 52 goals in 116 league appearances for Standard Liege, much was hoped for Jovanovic when he arrived at Anfield on a free transfer.

 Eccleston came off the bench and rattled the crossbar with his penalty, affording Northampton’s Abdul Osman the chance to win the tie with the next kick.
-His latest recorded activity was a stint at Hungarian club Bekescsaba 1912 Elore last year.
+His latest recorded activity was a stint with Hungarian club Bekescsaba 1912 Elore in 2016.

 — King Horror (@kinghorror_) September 15, 2011